Here you will find lots of information about Reception. Our page will be updated regularly with key information and

 This is our creative day.
 We are very lucky to run a woodwork programme in Early Years, where children will learn different life skills, such as hammering, sawing and sanding etc. Children then adapt these skills to complete a project of their choice for the end of term.
 Woodwork is taught in small groups where each child has the opportunity to progress in the different skills, when children are not completing the woodwork task other activities are readily available in line with our creative curriculum such as experimenting with instruments and making mixed media pictures.

 On this day we split into 2 different groups of Hedgehogs and Owls, whilst one group has the opportunity to go outside in our very own Forest School area homing in on our environment and the world around us, the other group has the opportunity to experience in various life skills, including cookery, science experiments and discussing ways in which we can keep healthy

-This is our Literacy day, where we usually take part in a big write, using our phonics to write simple sentences depending on the topic in which we are learning about and then in the afternoon children have enrichment were they develop their friendship skills within the whole school community.
+This is our Literacy day, where we usually take part in a big write, using our phonics to write simple sentences depending on the topic in which we are learning about and then in the afternoon children have enrichment where they develop their friendship skills within the whole school community.
 This gives the children opportunity to experience different activities throughout the school along with working with different adults in the setting,